ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 > NOTE: WE SHOULD PROVIDE DOCUMENTED GUIDANCE THIS FOR CLIENTS

 When autocomplete is set to "list", it should filter dropdown options based on matching any text.
 When autocomplete is set to "inline" or "both", it should autocomplete (and filter) dropdown options based on matching the beginning of text.

+#### Error State

+The client-user should be able to put the select component into an error state. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 ### Behavior